Hepatitis C: Acute infection

-Acute symptoms develop in some 20–30% of those infected.
+Acute symptoms develop in some 20% of those infected.
 When this occurs, it is generally 4–12 weeks following infection (but it may take from 2 weeks to 6 months for acute symptoms to appear).

 Symptoms are generally mild and vague, and may include fatigue, nausea and vomiting, fever, muscle or joint pains, abdominal pain, decreased appetite and weight loss, jaundice (occurs in ~25% of those infected), dark urine, and clay-coloured stools.
 Acute liver failure due to acute hepatitis C is exceedingly rare.
 Symptoms and laboratory findings suggestive of liver disease should prompt further tests and can thus help establish a diagnosis of hepatitis C infection early on.

-Following the acute phase, the infection may resolve spontaneously in 10–50% of affected people; this occurs more frequently in young people, and females.
+Following the acute phase, the infection may resolve spontaneously in 10–50% of affected people; this occurs more frequently in young people and females.

 Chronic infection

 About 70% of those exposed to the virus develop a chronic infection.
 This is defined as the presence of detectable viral replication for at least six months.
 Though most experience minimal or no symptoms during the initial few decades of a chronic infection, chronic hepatitis C can be associated with fatigue and mild cognitive problems.
 After several years, chronic infection may cause cirrhosis or liver cancer.
 The liver enzymes measured from blood samples are normal in 7–53%.
-(Elevated levels indicate liver cells are being damaged by the virus or other disease).
+(Elevated levels indicate the virus or other disease is damaging liver cells).
 Late relapses after apparent cure have been reported, but these can be difficult to distinguish from reinfection.

 Fatty changes to the liver occur in about half of those infected and are usually present before cirrhosis develops.
 Usually (80% of the time) this change affects less than a third of the liver.
 Worldwide hepatitis C is the cause of 27% of cirrhosis cases and 25% of hepatocellular carcinoma.
 About 10–30% of those infected develop cirrhosis over 30 years.
-Cirrhosis is more common in those also infected with hepatitis B, schistosoma, or HIV, in alcoholics and in those of male sex.
+Cirrhosis is more common in those also infected with hepatitis B, schistosoma, or HIV, in alcoholics, and in those of male sex.
 In those with hepatitis C, excess alcohol increases the risk of developing cirrhosis 5-fold.
 Those who develop cirrhosis have a 20-fold greater risk of hepatocellular carcinoma.
 This transformation occurs at a rate of 1–3% per year.
 Being infected with hepatitis B in addition to hepatitis C increases this risk further.

 Liver cirrhosis may lead to portal hypertension, ascites (accumulation of fluid in the abdomen), easy bruising or bleeding, varices (enlarged veins, especially in the stomach and esophagus), jaundice, and a syndrome of cognitive impairment known as hepatic encephalopathy.
 Ascites occurs at some stage in more than half of those who have a chronic infection.